AlCalzone/ioBroker.tradfri/README.md

 ## Installation on Raspberry PI
 1. Make sure you have git installed.
 If not: `sudo apt-get install git-core`
-1. Install this adapter via the ioBroker GUI -> This will result in an error
+1. Install this adapter via command line.
+Installation using the ioBroker admin GUI will result in errors.
-1. Open the console and navigate to `/opt/iobroker/node_modules/iobroker.tradfri`
+    1. `cd /opt/iobroker`
-1. There, run `sudo npm install --production --unsafe-perm`, this will take a while.
+    1. `sudo npm install https://github.com/AlCalzone/iobroker.tradfri --production --unsafe-perm`
-1. If neccessary, add an adapter instance, then configure it by entering the IP/hostname of your gateway and the security code that can be found under that.
+1. In the ioBroker GUI, add an adapter instance, then configure it by entering the IP/hostname of your gateway and the security code that can be found under that.

 ## Changelog